 Method: Add all ingredients to a Crock Pot and set at low heat.
 Allow to heat up and then serve and garnish with a lemon wheel studded with cloves.
 If using a stovetop, add all ingredients to a small saucepan and simmer over low heat.
 Be careful not to allow the mixture to get too hot because the alcohol will boil off.

-Method: Peel the ginger and then finely chop.
-Add all ingredients to a pot and cover.
-Simmer over medium to low heat for 20 min.
-Strain, allow to cool and store in the refrigerator.
+Method: Add all ingredients to a pot and cover.
+Simmer over medium to low heat for 20 minutes.
+Strain, allow to cool, and store in the refrigerator.

 Hot Toddies by Christopher O’Hara.
 New York: Clarkson Potter, 2002.